 '''

-import pytest; pytest.skip()

-from js import Uint8Array

-x = Uint8Array.new(range(10))

-with open('file.bin', 'wb') as fh:

-... x.to_file(fh)

-which is equivalent to,

-with open('file.bin', 'wb') as fh:

-... data = x.to_bytes()

-... fh.write(data)

-but the latter copies the data twice whereas the former only copies the

-data once.

-'''
+Parameters

 file (Union[I0[bytes], I0[str]]) -

+Return type

+None

 to_memoryview()

 Convert a buffer to a memoryview.

 Copies the data once.
 This currently has the same effect as to_py().

-Return type memoryview
+Return type

+memoryview

 to_string(encoding=None)

 Convert a buffer to a string object.

 Copies the data twice.

 The encoding argument will be passed to the TextDecoder constructor.
-It should be one of the encodings listed in the table here.
+It should be one of the encodings

+listed in the table here.
 The default encoding is utf8.

+Parameters

-encoding(Optional[str]) -
+encoding (Optional[str]) -

+Return type

 class pyodide.ffi.JsCallable

+Bases: JsProxy

 class pyodide.ffi.JsDomElement

+Bases: JsProxy

 class pyodide.ffi.JsDoubleProxy

+Bases: JsProxy

 A double proxy created with create_proxy().

 destroy()

 Destroy the proxy.

+Return type

+None

 unwrap()

 Unwrap a double proxy created with create_proxy() into the wrapped Python object.

+Return type

+Any

 exception pyodide.ffi.JsException(args, kwargs)

 Bases: JsProxy, Exception

 A JavaScript Error.

 These are pickleable unlike other JsProxies.

 message: str

 The error message

+'''

+'''

 name: str

+'''